-Encouraged Use of Masks/Facial Coverings by Students in Class at Angelo State University
+Encouraged Use of Masks/Facial Coverings and Vaccinations by students in Class at Angelo State University

 Current research on the COVID-19 virus suggests there is a significant reduction in the potential for transmission of the virus from person to person by wearing a mask/facial covering that covers the nose and mouth areas.
 Therefore, students in this class are encouraged to wear a mask/facial covering before, during, and after class.
+Students are also encouraged to acquire the CDC recommended vaccinations.
 Faculty members may also ask you to display your daily screening badge as a prerequisite to enter the classroom.
 You are also encouraged to maintain safe distancing practices to the best of your ability.